 Our local friend Ruel later told me that one of the rituals of the tribe is to celebrate the life of people of old age.
 When somebody makes it to a certain age and has had a fulfilled life with many children and contributions to the community, the extended family of this older person will invite family, friends, and other tribe members to partake in a special event.
-For the occasion (if the family can spare the expense) a water buffalo (or carabao) will be butchered, a communal meal will be served and bamboo skewers of raw meat will be distributed to all attending to take home (vegetarians beware, this post may not be for you).
-This is a very festive event where people come for all over the area to reminisce with the “sick” person and say goodbye if they live far away.
+For the occasion (if the family can spare the expense), a water buffalo (or carabao) will be butchered, a communal meal will be served, and bamboo skewers of raw meat will be distributed to all attending to take home (vegetarians beware, this post may not be for you).
+This is a very festive event where people come from all over the area to reminisce with the “sick” person and say goodbye if they live far away.
 So here I was, celebrating the life of a beautiful old lady and being kindly offered my skewer of carabao (which I gave to my wonderful host family).
-It occurred to me that this was such a civilized way to say good-bye as opposed to having a memorial service where the celebrated person is no longer with us.
+It occurred to me that this was a civilized way to say good-bye instead of having a memorial service where the celebrated person is no longer with us.

-The rest of my stay in Lubuagan was spent roaming around the village, visiting some people skillfully doing their crafts.
-I also learned something very valuable about roosters during this visit.
+The rest of my stay in Lubuagan was spent roaming the village, visiting some people skillfully doing their crafts.
+I also learned something about roosters during this visit.
 I had always believed that roosters crow to greet the dawn.
 It turns out that they crow whenever they feel like it.
 The three near my window decided that 2:30 am was the perfect time to enthusiastically cock-a-doodle-do.